 Always more frequently, small and big enterprises, educational institution like schools and Universities, organise moments of training that last from few days to weeks, that is a time never too much long in order to make them not difficult.
-Whether they would be training courses or intense workshops or international and national meetings, the organisers, following the indications of psychologists or sociologists and experts of educations, have the global system that involves the whole world.
+Whether they would be training courses or intense workshops or international and national meetings, the organisers, following the indications of psychologists or sociologists and experts of educations, have preferred places far away from the quotidian life of the quests.
+The necessity of changing scenery and context, together with the intuition of the intense and evocative impact supplied by places full of history and culture, have decreed the fortune of sites that were outside of the tourist routes.
+These places have become the highlights of a global tourist system, and have been equipped to guest in the best conditions similar meetings.
+The increasing of the communication and transportation systems, especially by water or by plane, helped those places to free themselves from other heavy systems like the roads and the railways.
+Secluded and wild localities have suddenly become little but essential knots of the global system that involves the whole world.
 In ha same way, the small village of Humac, located in as isolated place in the island of Hvar, will lose its marginal condition and become one of the possible destination of this cultural tourism.
 A tourism different, directed not to escape from the stress of the work and urban life but to find better and stimulating contexts in order to improve the creativity and effectiveness of the same work.
 In this vision, the development of some infrastructures, still missing in the island, but under discussion within the public institutions, like a national airport, will connect Humac with the global relations net.
 The island is moreover easily reachable by the sea, from the main harbours of Italy, Greece, Croatia and Turkey.
-This position in the barvcentre of the Adriatic sea will transform the island in destination of new important commercial flows.
-In this case, however, persons and their intelligences and culture will travel, and not products, improving the awareness of the strategic importance of Cultural Heritage within the Soft Economy, based on knowledge, innovation, creativity and quality: "an economy that connects social cohesion and competitiveness, and able to learn from communities and territories" (Cianciullo.
-Realacci, 2005).
+This position in the barycentre of the Adriatic sea will transform the island in destination of new important commercial flows.
+In this case, however, persons and their intelligences and culture will travel, and not products, improving the awareness of the strategic importance of Cultural Heritage within the Soft Economy, based on knowledge, innovation, creativity and quality: "an economy that connects social cohesion and competitiveness, and able to learn from communities and territories" (Cianciullo, Realacci, 2005).
 As an international cross-road, Humac, will provide its International Information and Education Centre, and the adequate hospitality infrastructures, attracting groups from all over the world.
 The process will get the points of improving cultural heritage fruition providing the tools, infrastructures and services, and increasing an innovative competitiveness in the global system based on relations and cultural differences preservation (Trimarchi, 2005; Semprini, 2005).

-of a different nomadic life, more conscious and well educated than the one which shaped its existence.
-A "chic nomadic life", according to the famous architecture critic Banahm, able to change the future of this rural Heritage in the middle of the Adriatic sea, on the top of the ridge dividing the island of Hyar.
+This ancient village in fact could offer the opportunity of a different nomadic life, more conscious and well educated than the one which shaped its existence.
+A "chic nomadic life", according to the famous architecture critic Banahm, able to change the future of this rural Heritage in the middle of the Adriatic sea, on the top of the ridge dividing the island of Hvar.